Exterior view of the renovated Market – Enhanced with AI (Nano Banana)

 Ingredients

-The project is built on four essential ingredients:
+The project is built on four ingredients:

 • Vaults, establishing rhythm and volume, anchoring the architecture in tradition while opening it to new possibilities.